OmMandhane/Phone2Act/README.md

   <img src="media/phone_holding.png" alt="Phone holding guide" width="70%"/>
 </div>

 Hold the phone in one hand, pointed toward the robot's workspace, as shown above.
 Move your hand naturally — the ARCore pose tracker handles the rest.
-Use the **clutch** (Volume Up) any time you need to reposition your hand; the robot holds its position and re-indexes when you release.
+Use the **clutch** (Volume Down) to start teleop for the first time, it disengages the clutch. any time you need to reposition your hand press it again; the robot holds its position and re-indexes when you press again.

 **Tips for smooth teleoperation:**
 - Press clutch once from a comfortable resting position to set the origin